lambertinialessandro/MR-FinalProject/README.md

 -   presentation [Link 🔗](./Presentation.pdf)

-    In thise file you can read more about the code and the result of the project.
+    In these files you can read more about the code and the result of the project.

 ## 💯 Final score: